900johnnymendez/configure-ad/README.md

 <img width="1366" height="768" alt="Screenshot (32)" src="https://github.com/user-attachments/assets/c4bf75d4-9618-4460-a1c0-b5359bdf5ac6" />

 The Account will lockout for 30 minutes after 5 invalid attempts.
-The Account lockout counter resets after 10 minutes where for example if you have 2 invalid attempts you have 3 attempts left but after waiting 10 minutes it resets and you get 5 attempts.
-You can wait some time for the updated settings to roll out or can force it immediately.
+The Account lockout counter resets after 10 minutes where for example if there is have 2 invalid attempts theres 3 attempts left but after waiting 10 minutes it resets and you get 5 attempts.
+Can wait some time for the updated settings to roll out or can force it immediately.

 <img width="641" height="332" alt="Screenshot 2026-07-29 160158" src="https://github.com/user-attachments/assets/8858ab7e-19b5-4a3f-98dd-f13feb651456" />